damhiya/Coq-tips/README.md

 end.
 ```

+## Mixing proof terms and tactics
+There are several useful features for mixing tactics with manually written proof terms.
+### `refine` tactic
+Similar to `exact`, but holes are allowed.
+### `Program Definition` and `Program Fixpoint`
+To leave holes in a definition, or to obligate the proof of the termination of recursive definition.
+### `ltac:(tac)`
+Filling a hole in an expression by invoking a tactic.

 ## Normalization of proof terms
 ### `Qed` and `Defined`
 It's okay to use proof mode for defining computable functions, but you must end the proof with `Defined` instead of `Qed`.